France Bonsant

 France Bonsant (born August 18, 1952 in Waterville, Quebec) is a Canadian politician.

+Biography

-Bonsant was a Bloc Québécois member of the House of Commons of Canada.
+She was a Bloc Québécois member of the House of Commons of Canada.
 She represented the district of Compton—Stanstead from 2004 to 2011.
 From 1991 to 1999 she was a regional councillor in Le Haut-Saint-François Regional County Municipality representing the municipality of Ascot Corner.